sbilly/awesome-security/README.md

 ## Endpoint

+### Authentication

+* [google-authenticator](https://code.google.com/p/google-authenticator/) - The Google Authenticator project includes implementations of one-time passcode generators for several mobile platforms, as well as a pluggable authentication module (PAM).
+One-time passcodes are generated using open standards developed by the Initiative for Open Authentication (OATH) (which is unrelated to OAuth).
+These implementations support the HMAC-Based One-time Password (HOTP) algorithm specified in RFC 4226 and the Time-based One-time Password (TOTP) algorithm specified in RFC 6238.
+[Tutorials: How to set up two-factor authentication for SSH login on Linux](http://xmodulo.com/2014/07/two-factor-authentication-ssh-login-linux.html)

 ### Mobile / Android /iOS

 * [android-security-awesome](https://github.com/ashishb/android-security-awesome) - A collection of android security related resources.
 A lot of work is happening in academia and industry on tools to perform dynamic analysis, static analysis and reverse engineering of android apps.